Review: This Is the Best All-Around Face Mask We’ve Worn — And It’s Currently Half-Price

 Why Does it Matter?

 All that is to say, Outdoor Research has a history of making top-notch products that keep people safe and comfortable.
-It’s clear they applied their same thoughtful design process to their mask.
-The result is a soft, comfortable mask that has a lot more bells and whistles than any other cloth mask on the market.
+It’s clear they applied the same thoughtful design process to their mask.
+The result is a soft, comfortable face covering that has a lot more bells and whistles than any other cloth mask on the market.

 Design and Materials